Eden at Dawn

 Adult Fiction: Middle Eastern / LGBTQ+ / Gay / Places / Middle East / Political / Literary

-Rights: North America English, Audio
+Rights: North America, Audio